pdf file for printing - esl rules and regs revised for COVID YEAR 2021.pdf

 The League Results Secretary must be informed of the details of the rearrangement.
 Clubs who fail to rearrange a match that directly affects Promotion/Relegation issues will be instructed to play at a time and place deemed to be fair to both Clubs by The League Officers.

 Should it prove impossible for The League Officers to be able to reach a measure of agreement between the clubs on a date and time then the result and points allocation will be 8 points and 10 shots to the non culpable club and 2 points and minus 10 shots to the culpable club.
 Decisions taken by The League Committee will be final and will be seen to be fair to all other members of the League.

 NB: Should a Member Club fail to honour a fixture twice in any season it should be assumed that they do not have the resources to be part of the League in its present format.
 This, in the first instance would become a matter for the League Officers to resolve with the culpable club.

 11.8 The Club with the highest number of points in both divisions at the end of the season shall be declared the Divisions Champions.
 In the event of a tie on points, the Club with the highest shots difference shall be declared Division winners.

-11.9 Dress for morning or evening matches shall be white above the waist, grey trousers or tailored grey shorts, grey socks and approved bowling shoes.
-Afternoon matches; white above the waist, white trousers or white tailored shorts with white socks with approved bowling shoes.
-Coloured Club shirts may be worn subject to the following:-
+11.9 Dress for ALL matches shall be grey trousers or tailored grey shorts, grey socks and approved bowling shoes.
+Coloured Club shirts may be worn subject to:-

 i) The Club shirt must be registered and approved by Bowls England.